Producing the ADGA Performance Pedigree!

 Producers have the information to make a more accurate selection of breeding stock than ever before.
 Because of this, the responsibility and the opportunity for breed improvement are directly upon breeders.

 The seedstock breeder, hobbyist & the commercial producer can all benefit from selecting stock based on fact; not just guesswork as the “eye” sees it.

 Note: Search Knowledgebase or view categories for additional related articles.
-The Youngstock program has been suspended for 2019.
+The Youngstock program will not be available in 2020.